Beautiful Vietnam in 3 Weeks from Top to Toe

 Luxury: If you’re after something more upmarket try the Allegro Hoi An.
 A Little Luxury Hotel & Spa Guests love the stunning rooms, building and decor and the wonderful service.

 With just 3 weeks in Vietnam, you’ll spend only one day in royal Hue, the ancient capital of Vietnam.
-I was able to see the best of Hue on a day tour. that included the Royal Palace, the Royal Tombs and a Perfume River Cruise.
+I was able to see the sights of Hue on a day tour that included the Royal Palace, the Royal Tombs and a Perfume River Cruise.

 Where to stay in Hue